Do you notice you get sick more often during times when your sleep is suffering?

 This article will talk about how sleep can specifically impact immunity, the importance of getting a good night’s sleep, and ways to improve your sleep habits.

 Cytokines are proteins in our body that target inflammation and fights infection.

 While we’re sleeping, our bodies make and release cytokines to protect us.

 Therefore, when we don’t get adequate sleep at night, we make fewer cytokines.
 This may impact how well our body can fight off an illness.

-Additionally, research has found a lack of sleep at night or disturbances in sleep are strongly linked to acute and chronic inflammation.
+Additionally, research has found a lack of sleep at night, or disturbances in sleep, are strongly linked to increased levels of inflammation.

-Numerous studies with healthy participants subjected to sleep restriction or sleep deprivation demonstrated changes in cytokines.
+Numerous studies with healthy participants subjected to sleep restrictions demonstrated changes in cytokines.

-When we have more inflammation in the body, our immune system can be impacted in a negative way (1).
+When we have more inflammation in the body (from lack of sleep), our immune system can be impacted in a negative way (1).

 Lastly, a small study found looking at the impact of a lack of sleep, found that disturbances in sleep causes the same reaction in the body as shown when exposed to stress.

 Ultimately, numerous studies have found an association between sleep and the immune system.

-To support our immunity, it’s important to focus on getting adequate sleep each night.
+To support your immunity, it’s important to focus on getting good quality sleep each night.